The Las Vegas Strip

 • Travelers who value modern design over spectacle

-• Guests prioritizing dining and nightlife access over resort amenities
+• Guests prioritizing dining, nightlife, and Caesars access over a full standalone resort feel

 • Repeat Vegas visitors who want calm at night